 Now FreeBSD Operating System is a supported guest virtual machine in Hyper-V environment.

-For security reasons, moving files between Hyper-V Host and virtual machines are not allowed but with the help of Folder2ISO tool, you can convert a folder to ISO and then mount the ISO inside the virtual machine.
+For security reasons, moving files between Hyper-V Host and virtual machines is not allowed but with the help of Folder2ISO tool, you can convert a folder to ISO and then mount the ISO inside the virtual machine.

 To check if your server supports Hyper-V’s prerequisites, you can always download and run SecurAble.
 With just two easy clicks, you can get the status of the Hardware DEP, Hardware Virtualization, and Processor architecture.